Shine a Light

 on Police Suicide

-Supporting the emotional needs of the widows left behind.
+Acknowledging the emotional needs of the widows left behind

 My husband, Martin Joseph Walsh, badge number 6125, wanted nothing more in life than to become a New Jersey Police Officer.
 At the age of 20, he was selected to join the academy.
 Martin graduated in the 127th class on November 21, 2001.
 From there he dedicated himself to becoming the best state police officer possible.
 He was insanely passionate about his job and was extremely proactive in the field.
 Martin was not one to "sit around" as he wanted to